stadium-software/popups/README.md

 # Popups
-This module provides two methods for creating popups, in-page popups and full-page popups.
+This module provides two methods for creating popups, in-page and full-page.

 ## Description
 Modal popups serve to focus the attention of users on a particular UI element.
 This is done to allow the users to focus on a specific task.
 Such popups are most appropriate for subtasks, such as adding or updating table rows and returning users back to the previous view.